 I believe you should either answer truthfully about your salary or tactfully skirt around the answer.
 In no circumstances do I think you should lie.
 The interviewing company is considering you as an employee, and this involves a level of trust which you will break if you lie.
 There have been many people let go shortly after being hired – all because they lied in their interview or on their application.
 Lying isn’t worth the risk.

 One of the keys to salary negotiation is not to give your number first.
-This puts the other side at an advantage.
-My plan is to state that I desire a salary commensurate with the skills and abilities I bring to the company – not based on my current salary.
-This is actually a standard salary negotiation tactic, but it is a good way to effectively put the ball in their court.
+This puts the other side at an advantage, or at least evens the playing field.
+A common strategy is to state that you desire a salary commensurate with the skills and abilities you bring to the company – not based on your current salary.
+This is a standard salary negotiation tactic, but it is a good way to effectively put the ball in their court.

 If the company presses the issue, you can choose to deflect the question by asking how much has been budgeted for the position, ask how much they pay others in similar roles, or just ask them what salary range they are willing to pay.
 You need to get the other side to determine what the position is worth to them (which they should already know), and hopefully divulge that information to you.
 Using this tactic is by no means lying – you are using their needs to your advantage.

 Eventually, one side will have to give a number.
 From there, it is your goal to get the highest salary package that you will be comfortable with.
 Keep in mind there is more to your salary package than just the final number you negotiate for your salary.
-You also need to consider benefits such as 401(k) plans, pension, medical benefits, professional opportunity and growth potential, commute, nature of the work, vacation days, flex time, tuition assistance, etc.
+You also need to consider benefits such as 401(k) plan and company match, pension, medical benefits, professional opportunity and growth potential, commute, nature of the work, vacation days, flex time, tuition assistance, etc.